DragonProgram/DragonProgram/README.md

 - 👋 Hi, I’m @DragonProgram
 - 👀 I’m interested in game design and neural nets!
-- 🌱 I’m currently learning to create a neural network in jupyter.
+- 🌱 I’m currently learning how to make specialized AI agents.
-- 💞️ I’m looking to collaborate on the version of micrograd that I'm building.
+- 💞️ I’m looking to collaborate on the repositories I'm posting.
-- 📫 You can reach me through my repositories on github.
+- 📫 You can reach me through my repositories on GitHub or Hugging Face.

 <!---
 DragonProgram/DragonProgram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.